4lowtherabbit/4lowTheRabbit.github.io/blogs/2023/05/Maintenance/index.md

 1. Why was my site restarted at business hours.

    An App Service scale unit can take hours or days to upgrade.
-Although the maintenance job is started out of the local business hours, the job's execution would extend to business hours and we would see restarts of a specific instance at business hours.
+Although the maintenance job is started out of the local business hours, the job's execution would extend to business hours, and we would see restarts in a specific instance at business hours.

    On the other hand, seeing restarts at business hours does not mean site availability is impacted.
 Please review and follow the best practices in [The Ultimate Guide to Running Healthy Apps in the Cloud](https://azure.github.io/AppService/2020/05/15/Robust-Apps-for-the-cloud.html#set-your-health-check-path) for a resilient web application in the cloud.